Check the upload status of each song in your music library

-If you see a cloud status icon next to a song, find it below to learn what it means.
+If you see a cloud status icon next to a song, locate it below and find out what it means.

 Available for download

-The song isn't downloaded to your device and can only be played when your device is connected to the Internet.
+The song hasn't been downloaded to your device and can only be played when your device is connected to the Internet.
 To listen to the song offline, tap or click the Download icon to download it to your device.

 You have duplicate versions of the same song in your music library on your computer.
 Duplicate songs aren't uploaded and synced across your devices.

-You have multiple computers that have Sync Library turned on and a song was deleted from one of those computers.
-Songs that you delete from your music library are immediately removed from your iPhone, iPad, or iPod touch, but stay on other associated computers until they're manually deleted.
+You have multiple computers that have Sync Library turned on and a song has been deleted from one of those computers.
+Songs you delete from your music library are immediately removed from your iPhone, iPad or iPod touch, but stay on other associated computers until they're manually deleted.

-Apple Music might not be able to upload the song because the song wasn't purchased from the iTunes Store, was purchased using a different Apple ID, or is too large of a file.
+Apple Music may not be able to upload the song because the song wasn't purchased from the iTunes Store, was purchased using a different Apple ID or is too large a file.